runicscribe/worldbuilding-docs/dae-machina/world/geography/index.md

 ## Main Rift

 The main rift region extends from 50 km from the centre of the rift to 1,500 km from the centre of the rift.
 It consists solely of floating islands levitating above the ocean.
+Various Uon ruins can be found among the floating islands.
+Other islands were originally fragments of seafloor, and host merfae ruins.
 Both the islands and the ocean move in a counterclockwise direction around the centre of the rift.
 Magic is chaotic and completely unpredictable in this region.
 Reality is warped in this region, resulting in non-Euclidean geometries, time dilation, and unnatural behaviour of matter.
 Unstable short-lived elementals and other magical phenomena are common.
 Due to the unpredictable geography and chaotic magic of the region, the main rift is impossible to map or navigate.
-Various Uon ruins can be found among the floating islands.

 ## Eye